Gov. Jay Inslee and Republic Police Chief Loren Culp will advance to the general election in November.

-Several top-ticket races are on the Aug.
-4 ballot, including governor, lieutenant governor, secretary of state and attorney general.
+The governor's race is just one of several top-ticket races that were on the Aug.
+4 primary election ballot, including lieutenant governor, secretary of state and attorney general.
 All Congressional seats are up for re-election, and District 10 is an open field after U.S. Rep. Denny Heck announced his retirement.

-A number of local levies and bonds are also on the ballot.
+A number of local levies and bonds were also on the ballot.

 A total of 36 gubernatorial candidates appeared on the ballot.

-While I-976 sponsor and political provocateur Tim Eyman has garnered attention, former Bothell Mayor Joshua Freed has raised the most money of any challenger.
-Republic Police Chief Loren Culp and State Senator Phil Fortunato have also registered support.
-Yakima Doctor Raul Garcia, who filed very late in the process, has garnered multiple endorsements from moderate, old school Republicans.
+While I-976 sponsor and political provocateur Eyman has garnered attention, former Bothell Mayor Freed has raised the most money of any challenger.
+Yakima Doctor Garcia, who filed very late in the process, has garnered multiple endorsements from moderate, old school Republicans.

 Nearly a dozen candidates lined up to take Lt.
 Gov. Cyrus Habib's seat, after the Democrat announced earlier this year that he would vacate it to join the clergy.

-The higher profile candidates include former U.S. Rep. Denny Heck and State Senate Floor Majority Leader Marko Liias, both Democrats, and Attorney Ann Davison Sattler, former state legislator Dick Muri and former Pierce County Republican Party chair Marty McClendon, all Republicans.
+The higher profile candidates also included former state legislator Dick Muri (10%) and former Pierce County Republican Party chair Marty McClendon (11%).

 Secretary of state